Menlo Park · San Mateo County Las Lomitas schools

 Original-condition homes: $4M-$6M.
 Updated standard lots: $5M-$9M.
 New construction or larger lots: $9M-$15M+.
 Median sale-to-list typically 105-115% with multiple offers.

-Browse current and off-market opportunities in the Las Lomitas school district with Lisa M. Lum.
+Browse current listings in West Menlo Park with Lisa M. Lum.